- » Key resources and services

 Smokers program and its evaluation project (Paakantji Kiira-Muuku)

-The Smokers program is a 12-week program that consists of weekly sessions with a dedicated case manager.
-Treatment can include nicotine replacement therapy (NRT) or prescribed medications (varenicline or buproprion).
-The program was implemented at seven health services across far western NSW by local health staff, and is ongoing.
-All community members are eligible to participate but there is a particular focus on recruiting Aboriginal people into the program.
-The project aims are:
+The Smokers program was a 12-week program that consists of weekly sessions with a dedicated case manager.
+Treatment included nicotine replacement therapy (NRT) or prescribed medications (varenicline or buproprion).
+The program was implemented at seven health services across far western New South Wales (NSW) by local health staff.
+All community members were eligible to participate but there was a particular focus on recruiting Aboriginal people into the program.

-- a decrease in smoking prevalence amongst Aboriginal people living in far western NSW
+- to decrease smoking prevalence amongst Aboriginal people living in far western NSW

-- an increase in the number of quit attempts made by Aboriginal people living in far western NSW
+- to increase the number of quit attempts made by Aboriginal people living in far western NSW

-- an increase in staff confidence and willingness to routinely deliver brief interventions related to smoking
+- to increase staff confidence and willingness to routinely deliver brief interventions related to smoking

-- an increase in staff and community knowledge about the harmful effects of smoking and appropriate use of the pharmocotherapies for treatment.
+- to increase staff and community knowledge about the harmful effects of smoking and appropriate use of the pharmocotherapies for treatment.

-The program was evaluated with funding from a NSW Health Promotion Demonstration Grant.
-The evaluation is entitled Paakantji Kiira-Muuku, and ran from 2007-2010.
+The program was evaluated with funding from a NSW Health Promotion demonstration grant.
+The evaluation ran from 2007-2010.
 Staff interviews and focus groups, community focus groups, client surveys, medical record audits and other data were collected.
 Evaluation results were presented at the Coalition for Research to Improve Aboriginal Health conference in 2011.